ntlind/tensorflow-gru-example/README.md

 * **Part 2.
 Optimizing Parameters & Forecasting Dish Subscribers** - Test parameter adjustments and create final forecasts for comparison against Professor Fader's 16% MAPE.

 ## Model Results
 Our ensembled GRU performs extremely well, consistently delivering a **7.9% out-of-sample MAPE** when forecasting over a two-year period.
-When this error term is compared to the Weibull-Gamma's 18% OOS MAPE, we'd clearly prefer to use GRUs over parametric methods when modeling time-series data with exogeneous covariates.
+When we compare this error term to the Weibull-Gamma's 18% OOS MAPE, we'd clearly prefer to use our ensembled model to forecast new customer acquisitions.

-As if we weren't already impressed, **Dish's recently-released new customer acquisition number for Q1 2017 was 547K, putting our forecast within <0.5% of the real-world observed value.**
+If you weren't already impressed, **Dish's recently-released new customer acquisition number for Q1 2017 was 547K, putting our forecast within <0.1% of the real-world observed value.**

 ![Visual of Final Model](http://i65.tinypic.com/315kjeu.png)

 This visual was generated using the code in **"Part 2..."**.

 # Caveats
-Though our machine learning algorithm seems to have bested Professor Fader's parametric models in this test, there are a few important caveats that should be kept in mind:
+Despite these strong results, there are a few important caveats that should be kept in mind:
 * **This analysis includes additional covariates** - Professor Fader inspired my use of the Seasonality and Recession indicators, but the other features mentioned above were not tested in his study.
-Though these new covariates *were* tested in the Weibull-Gamma through our second in-class assignment (with a resulting 25% OOS MdAPE), it is difficult to directly compare Fader's original forecasts to those presented in this analysis.
+Though these new covariates *were* tested in the Weibull-Gamma through our second in-class assignment (with a resulting ~20% OOS MdAPE), it is difficult to directly compare Fader's original forecasts to those presented in this analysis.
-* **Parametric models are useful for more than just forecasting** - Our neural network won't answer the same important questions as a well-built parametric model (i.e., how heterogeneous is our customer base?)
+* **Parametric models are useful for more than just forecasting** - Our neural network won't answer the same important questions as a well-built parametric model (i.e., how heterogeneous is our customer base?), which means that we may prefer parametric models to RNNs for their real-world applications.
 * **Parametric models may perform better than GRUs when working with small datasets** - RNNs shine when given a large number of observations, but parametric models are likely to perform better when you have a limited number of observations.